wynaut/gems-tools-pro-wiki/GeMS-Tools-Documentation.md

 * 2.4 All map units in MapUnitPolys have entries in DescriptionOfMapUnits table
 * 2.5 No duplicate MapUnit values in DescriptionOfMapUnit table
 * 2.6 Certain field values within required elements have entries in Glossary table
-* 2.7 No duplicate Term values in Glossary table
+* 2.7 No duplicate terms in Glossary table
-* 2.8 All xxxSourceID values in required elements have entries in DataSources table
+* 2.8 All SourceID values in required elements have entries in DataSources table
 * 2.9 No duplicate DataSources_ID values in DataSources table

 **Level 3**